Table of Contents

 |Dimensional Weight||(10 x 9.17 x 4.65) / 139 = 3.0676 lbs|

 |Actual Weight||11 lbs (10.32 lbs rounded up to the nearest whole number)|

 This example confirms our initial hypothesis — the dumbbell’s actual weight far exceeds its dimensional weight and will be used as its billable weight for shipping.

 3 ways you can reduce shipping costs (+ better packaging options)

-Now that you better understand how to calculate the billable weight and when it’s used, you can optimize your shipping strategy by reducing costs.
+Now that you better understand how to calculate the billable weight and when it’s used, you can optimise your shipping strategy by reducing costs.

-Here are a few ways you can optimize your billable weight and reduce shipping costs:
+Here are a few ways you can optimise your billable weight and reduce shipping costs:

 1. Review your packaging options